xsyann/netmalloc/README.md

             area = Create new area
             area.vma = add_vma(size, pid)
     }

     add_region(area, size)
     {
         if (region = get_free_region(size))
             return region
         else
             add a new region after the last existing region in area }

     add_vma(size, pid)
     {
         scan vmas of 'pid' process to find the first free space at least 'size' big, (start with an offset to avoid inserting vma at virtual address 0x0000) }

     get_free_region(size)
     {
-	    if a free region.size == size, return the free region. if a free region.size > size
+        if a free region.size == size, return the free region if a free region.size > size
-	        split the region to get a region.size == size and a free region merge the splitted free region with neighbors
+            split the region to get a region.size == size and a free region merge the splitted free region with neighbors }
-    }